VazkiisMods/Quark/zeta-todo/README.md

 1. Leave AutoRegLib's external API surface basically the same, but start backing its implementation via Zeta.
 2. Some parts in ARL assume a "current" modid.
 If Zeta does away with that restriction, ARL's implementation will be hardcoded for the `quark` modid.
-3. WHen AutoRegLib is simply a hollow passthrough library, one big commit that inlines everything.
+3. When AutoRegLib is simply a hollow passthrough library, one big commit that inlines everything.

+## Module discovery

+entrypoint: ModuleLoader.start

+A forge modloader service finds all `LoadModule` annotations, these end up in `ModuleLoader.foundModules`. `construct` is called on each of them (theyre already constructed actually, `construct` is just a method)

+Config stuff happens, it's a maze of global singletons, i dont get it tbh

+On the first registry event (big hack to avoid registry freeze nonsense) REGISTER and POST_REGISTER is dispatched, CreativeTabHandler.finalizeTabs is called, more config stuff

+Many Forge events are threaded through the dispatching system

+### `private ParallelDispatchEvent event`

+Seems to be a hack so `enqueueWork` is accessible from setup/clientSetup/loadComplete without actually having to pass the parallel-dispatched event through.

 ## How does RegistryHelper work anyway